Investigational Therapy Designed to Stop Epileptic Seizures

-A small inhaler that delivers alprazolam with a single, natural breath, Staccato Alprazolam offers people with epilepsy and their caregivers the ability to stop an ongoing seizure.
-For those who can recognize that a seizure is coming, it could allow them to stop seizures before they begin.
+A small inhaler that delivers alprazolam with a single, natural breath, Staccato Alprazolam is being studied as a way for people with epilepsy and their caregivers to potentially stop an ongoing seizure.

 The Staccato system is a small, portable device that consists of three components: a heating substrate, a thin film of the drug coated on the substrate, and an airway through which the patient inhales.
 After removing its packaging, the patient must simply place the device to his or her lips and take a breath.
-The Staccato system rapidly vaporizes the drug to form a small particle aerosol, which is drawn through the patient’s mouth and into the lungs, where it diffuses into circulation for a rapid systemic effect.
+The Staccato system rapidly vaporizes the drug to form a small particle aerosol, which is drawn through the patient’s mouth and into the lungs, where it diffuses into circulation where it is designed to have a rapid systemic effect.

-While there are other types of epileptic seizure rescue therapies on the market, there are no FDA-approved options that work as quickly or offer the practicality of an inhaler.
-Engage Therapeutics is using the 505(b)(2) regulatory pathway to develop and seek FDA approval for Staccato Alprazolam, an abbreviated route to approval offered to new products that serve unmet needs.
+While there are other types of epileptic seizure rescue therapies on the market, there are no FDA-approved options that offer the practicality of an inhaler.
+Engage Therapeutics is using the 505(b)(2) regulatory pathway to develop and seek FDA approval for Staccato Alprazolam, an abbreviated route to approval offered to new products that rely, in part, on earlier-developed clinical data since alprazolam has previously been approved by the FDA for other uses.

 The Future of Seizure Rescue Therapy